luciaquirke/contextual-ngrams/README.md

 Some scripts are extremely slow because they run over hundreds of model checkpoints.
 We advise using an A6000 with 100GB of RAM or equivalent.

-Generate visualizations by running the corresponding file, suffixed with `_viz`:
+Replicate figures by running the corresponding file, suffixed with `_viz`:

 `python feature_formation_viz.py --model pythia-70m`